NAME

 socket(2) mechanisms.
 The UNIX-domain family

-supports the SOCK_STREAM
+supports the SOCK_STREAM,

-, and
+SOCK_SEQPACKET, and

-socket types and uses file system
+SOCK_DGRAM socket types and uses file system

 pathnames for addressing.